TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Linguistic_and_Natural_Language_Processing/Tokenization of Words and Subwords and SentencePiece Tokenization.md

   - subword_tokenization
 topics:
   - natural_language_processing/tokenization
-name: Tokenization of Words and Subwords date of note: 2024-11-17
+name: Tokenization of Words and Subwords and SentencePiece Tokenization date of note: 2024-11-17
 ---

 ## Concept Definition

 >[!important]
->**Name**: Tokenization of Words and Subwords
+>**Name**: Tokenization of Words and Subwords and SentencePiece Tokenization

 >[!important] Definition
 >The **tokenization** refers to the task of *segmenting* running text into words.